 In addition to the heart sensations and palpitations that can come with AFib, people are at greater risk for blood clots.
 When the blood doesn’t pump as well, the blood that stalls in the heart is more prone to clot.

 Medications and other treatments are available for those with AFib.
 Most will control, not cure, the condition.
 Having AFib can also increase a person’s risk for heart failure.
 Your doctor may recommend a cardiologist if he or she thinks you may have AFib.

 According to Johns Hopkins Medicine, an estimated 2.7 million Americans have AFib.
-As mentioned earlier, as many as one-fifth of all people who have a stroke also have AFib.
+As many as one-fifth of all people who have a stroke also have AFib.

 If you have AFib, talk to your doctor about your individual risk for stroke and any steps you could take to prevent one from occurring.

 Heart failure is another more common complication associated with AFib.
-The quivering heartbeat and heart beating out of time can cause the heart to have to work harder to pump more effectively.
-Over time, this can result in heart failure.
-This means the heart has difficulty circulating enough blood to meet your body’s needs.
+Your quivering heartbeat and your heart not beating in its normal timed rhythm can cause your heart to have to work harder to pump blood more effectively.

-First, it’s important to determine what is causing the AFib in the first place.
+First, it’s important to determine what’s causing your AFib.
 For example, conditions like sleep apnea or thyroid disorders can cause AFib.
-If a doctor can prescribe treatments to correct the underlying disorder, your AFib may go away as a result.
+If your doctor can prescribe treatments to correct the underlying disorder, your AFib may go away as a result.

 - amiodarone (Cordarone)

 - digoxin (Lanoxin)

 - dofetilide (Tikosyn)